There are many important issues that impact the city of Gaithersburg on a daily basis. Here are my thoughts on a few:

 Fiscal Responsibility – I am a strong supporter of the city’s zero-debt, pay-as-you-go policy.
 I will work to ensure that the city remains lean and efficient, emphasizes a policy of conservative spending, and has a plan to ensure the city remains debt free for generations to come.

 Our Schools – Our schools are some of the best in the county and State thanks in no small part to our wonderful students, teachers and parents.
 However, our schools are overcrowded, and are only expected to become more crowded in the years to come.
 This is unacceptable.
 I will be a passionate advocate for our schools and will work to ensure that the residents of Gaithersburg are provided adequate facilities for their children to be educated.
 I believe that through the Gaithersburg community, including its city leaders, we can bring attention to and solve the capacity issues impacting our schools.
-That is why I am involved with grass-roots efforts to address school capacity issues here in Gaithersburg, and am an active member of the Brown Station Elementary School PTA, where my son will begin school in three years.
-I look forward to bringing this passion to the city council!
+That is why I am involved with grass-roots efforts to address school capacity issues here in Gaithersburg, and am an active member of the Brown Station Elementary School PTA, where my son currently attends school.

 Public Safety – As a former military and federal prosecutor, I have had the honor to work closely with law enforcement officials for many years.
 I know how difficult their jobs are, how vital their services are to the community, and that they need our support.
 Whether it be equipment, manpower or training, I will make it a priority to provide the Gaithersburg Police Department with enough resources to succeed at protecting and serving the residents of Gaithersburg.
 I also believe that the city’s public safety officers work best when working with the community and inside the community.
-That is why I am an active participant on the city’s Police Advisory Committee, and why, as the President of the Watkins Mill Town Center HOA, I have made engaging with local law enforcement a priority.
+That is why I am an active participant on the city’s Police Advisory Committee as the council liaison, and why I have made engaging with local law enforcement a priority.
 I look forward to working closely with the Gaithersburg community as a member of the city council to ensure that the city is meeting their public safety needs.